BestTimesToVisit.com Logo

 nature

 Hike or take the chairlift to the top of Cerro Campanario for panoramic views of Bariloche and the surrounding lakes and mountains.
 Go early in the morning for the best light and fewer crowds.
-Pack a picnic to enjoy at the summit.
+Pack a thermos of mate for a truly Argentine experience.

 Best time: Oct-Apr